-was born in the Midwest and attended the University of Michigan before serving as an officer in the U.S. Navy.
-He then began his cooking career at the acclaimed Oliveto restaurant in Oakland, CA. During his time there, he rose from line cook to chef de cuisine and gained a deep-rooted appreciation for simple and honest cooking.
-Paul and his wife relocated to Minneapolis in 2010 so that she could begin her graduate studies at the University of Minnesota.
-After a year spent learning the fundamentals of baking, Paul joined as The Bachelor Farmer.
+Paul Berglund grew up in Saint Louis and attended the University of Michigan before serving as an officer in the U.S. Navy.
+He then began his culinary career at the acclaimed Oliveto restaurant in Oakland, CA. During his time there, he rose from line cook to chef de cuisine and gained a deep-rooted appreciation for simple and honest cooking.
+Paul relocated to Minneapolis in 2010.
+After a year spent learning the fundamentals of baking, Paul joined our team to open The Bachelor Farmer.
 He has led our kitchen ever since and in 2016, he was recognized by the James Beard Foundation as Best Chef: Midwest.
 Paul serves on the board of the Sustainable Farming Association of Minnesota.

-has been managing restaurants since she was a teenager.
+Erin Rolek has been managing restaurants since she was a teenager.
 As an environmental studies major in college, she is drawn to businesses with a commitment to sustainability.
-That passion led her to the French Meadow Bakery, where she spent five years opening and managing new restaurants.
-During that time, she also enrolled in the International Sommelier Guild early in her hospitality career and earned her level three diploma.
+She enrolled in the International Sommelier Guild early in her hospitality career and earned her level three diploma.
 Prior to joining The Bachelor Farmer, Erin was the sommelier at the Hotel Ivy in Downtown Minneapolis.
 She now oversees our dining room and wine list as general manager of The Bachelor Farmer, and in 2017 was named a Food & Wine‘s Sommelier of the Year—the first ever in Minnesota.